top of page

 Description

-Fowler’s toads grow to about two to three inches long.
-They can range in color from gray, brown, red, olive, to yellow.
-Dark markings across the back generally contain three or more small warts.
-This species has a pure white or yellowish stomach, sometimes having a singular dark spot on the chest.
-Adults usually have a lighter stripe running down their back.
-Males sometimes have pigmented throats, and appear darker in color than females.
+Fowler’s toads grow to about three inches long (Watkins-Colwell, 2024).
+They range in color from gray to tan with darker spots across the back that contain small warts.
+This species has a white stomach and often a lighter stripe running down the center of the back.
+Males have darker throats than females.

 Habitat